I am still sitting there, submerged in water

 To see if I am still there.
 I stay right where you left me

-And that hand clinging to yours was turned away…
+To days to years.
+And that hand clinging to yours turns away…

 I still live, I laugh, I brood, just twenty-nine years older.